PGA TOUR SPONSORSHIP

 Meet Our Sponsored PGA Pros

 Known for his prodigious length off the tee, Gary Woodland has cemented himself among golf’s elite competitors.
-A two-time winner on the PGA Tour, Gary emerged as a rising star in 2011.
-During what proved to be a breakout season, Gary captured his first victory at the 2011 Valspar Championship.
-Gary was also selected to represent the United States on the 2011 World Cup team.
-After a return to the winner’s circle at the 2013 Reno-Tahoe Open and a torrid finish in the 2013 FedExCup Playoffs, Gary continued his solid form into the 2013/14 PGA Tour season.
+A four-time winner on the PGA TOUR, Gary most recently captured his first Major win at the 2019 U.S. Open with a 13-under-par score.
+His first PGA TOUR victory came at the 2011 Valspar Championship.
+He was also selected for the United States World Cup team the same year.
+After a return to the winner’s circle at the 2013 Reno-Tahoe Open, Gary secured a torrid finish in the 2013 FedExCup Playoffs.

 Paula Creamer joined the LPGA at age 19 and rose quickly to become the youngest player to win a multiple-round LPGA tournament.
 Her victories continued as she became the youngest and quickest player to earn $1 million dollars in LPGA winnings.
 Outside of LPGA Tours, where she’s won 10 events, Paula competed in the U.S. Solheim Cup as the youngest-ever player in 2005 and won the U.S. Women’s Open championship in 2010.
 She supports junior golfers through the charitable organization The First Tee by appearing at golf clinics and donating scholarships.

 Harold Varner lll